Scabies in Children

 In children younger than age 2, the rash caused by the mites tends to show up on the

-head, neck, palms, and soles.
-In older children, the rash is usually located on any
+head, neck, palms, and soles of the feet.
+In older children, the rash is usually located

 These are the most common symptoms of scabies.
 But each child may experience symptoms

 Your child's healthcare provider will look at your child’s skin and skin cracks to